 This famous piece made the list because June is the month most associated with weddings, and this happens to be one of the most well-known wedding pieces ever.
-The story of how this one rose to fame is super interesting – we will unpack it later this month.
+The story of how this one rose to fame is super interesting – head HERE to find out why!

 SUMMER FROM “THE FOUR SEASONS” // VIVALDI